Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 • Feed small amounts twice daily

-• Peaceful tank mates only
+• Peaceful tank mates only — don’t house with anything that might chase them

-• Need well-established, stable aquarium
+• Need a well-established, stable aquarium; new tanks kill them quickly

 Best tank mates: Other tetras, rasboras, corydoras, peaceful dwarf cichlids